 In its business activities, including procurement, manufacturing and logistics, Sumitomo Heavy Industries Group has been taking measures to reduce CO2 emissions by positioning it as the most important issue.

-In the Sumitomo Heavy Industries Group, activities to prevent global warming are positioned as a part of environmental management with discussions conducted at evaluations by the President on visits to the manufacturing floor.
-The results from each business division are fed back for monthly processing at the Environmental Management Division.
-The results are also announced at the quarterly meetings of the Executive Board.
+In the Sumitomo Heavy Industries Group, activities to prevent global warming are positioned as a part of environmental management.
+The results from each business division are managed on a monthly basis by the Environmental Management Division and feedback is provided.
+The results are also reported to the Executive Board at its quarterly meetings.

 Each division in the Group promotes activities to prevent global warming and is engaged in activities to improve a range of processes in order to further enhance the efficient use of energy and to “visualize” activities and initiatives through “the participation of all employees.”

 CO2 emissions reduction targets achieved in Japan and other countries

 Our Group started activities to reduce CO2 emissions in Japan in fiscal year 2005, taking 2004 as a baseline fiscal year.
 Fiscal year 2014 was the start of the 4th Medium-Term Environmental Plan, with the target of reducing CO2 emissions relative to fiscal year 2004 by 32% by fiscal year 2016.
 This target value is equivalent to a target of 39% reduction relative to fiscal year 1990, which is the baseline year in the Kyoto Protocol.

 In fiscal year 2014, we achieved a reduction of 33% (46% by basic unit) from the Company’s baseline of fiscal year 2004.
 This is a reduction of 40% by comparison with fiscal year 1990, and we have successfully limited CO2 emissions to an extent significantly exceeding the target.